-Following the investigation, the CEO or Deputy Chair of Trustees to whom you raised your concern, will inform you in writing, as quickly as possible after completion of the investigation, of the outcome and any next steps or action that will be taken.
+Following the investigation, the CEO or Chair to whom you raised your concern, will inform you in writing, as quickly as possible after completion of the investigation, of the outcome and any next steps or action that will be taken.
 While we aim to provide you with comprehensive feedback, in some cases this may not be possible, for example where data protection rules apply or there are sensitive issues that need to remain confidential.